I celebrate my 79th Christmas with 180 other Believers at Riverside Presbyterian House for seniors.

 Christmas in the Middle Ages

 454: Fall of Rome and recession of Christmas celebrations.
-With no centralized celebration of the feast, different communities observed it in different ways, but none of these has been documented.
+With no centralized celebration of the feast, different communities observed it differently, but none of these has been documented.

 As missionary efforts proved successful, people followed their kings’ conversion to Christianity and began to learn about Christmas themselves.
 This education came through cultural means, drama, art, and music.